 What are the marks of an employer of choice?
 Several internal and external factors contribute to the profile of an employer of choice.
 Some of the indicators you want to see are

-- Career Growth & Opportunity: Employees who are free of fear that their jobs may be eliminated due to shrinking profit are free to work at their full cadence.
+Career Growth & Opportunity: Employees who are free of the fear that their jobs may be eliminated due to shrinking profits are free to work at their full cadence.

 Again, no company is perfect.
 But those who grow their bottom line in a sustainable, reproducible fashion are precisely those who possess these attributes.